 |7.||When the kheer is completely cooled down, strain jaggery syrup and mix well in the kheer.
 Bajre ki Kheer is ready.
 Serve chilled and garnish with more chopped almonds and cashews.|

 My mother’s recipe from the repertoire of family recipe.

 De-husking the bajra is also an important step.
 It sounds confusing but definitely not when you do it.
+Imagine the same process we do for peanuts, where we roast them and the husk can be easily removed by blowing gently on it.
 You may be getting de-husked bajra in your grocery shop, so do check it if this doesn’t work for you.

 Stirring is important so that kheer doesn’t get stuck to the base of the pan.
 If the kheer gets stuck to the base of the pan while cooking, first taste the milk for any burnt flavour.
 If there is no burnt flavour, you can immediately transfer the uncooked kheer in another wok or pan for further cooking and thickening.

 Add jaggery syrup in kheer only when it has completely cooled down, else the milk can coagulate.
 After adding jaggery syrup, the kheer needs to be consumed chilled and not reheated.
 Or you can gently warm it by keeping the bowl in a hot water bath (keep the kheer bowl in a bigger bowl of hot water).